-- Vote as a family for the best decorated house on your street and have the kids write them a note.
+- Vote as a family for the best-decorated house on your street and have the kids write them a note.

 - Pay for someone’s layaway.
 Local Walmarts or other big box stores may have families who have put toys away on layaway.
 Bring your child to put down some money to help a family in your own community – it can be as little as $10.

 - Donate to or volunteer at a local pet shelter.
-Shelters welcome visits by children with donations of food, toys and other necessities.
+Shelters welcome visits by children with donations of food, toys, and other necessities.
 Check local websites for specific needs.
-Often they will let you children the animals in their care or even take a dog for a walk (as long as a parent accompanies them.)
+Often they will let you, children, the animals in their care or even take a dog for a walk (as long as a parent accompanies them.)

-- Make a random acts of kindness chart.
+- Make a random act of kindness chart.
 Instead of an advent calendar, consider making a calendar of acts of kindness your child might enjoy.
 From a surprise call to Grandma to surprising a friend at school with a holiday pen or pencil, these acts leave a long-lasting good feeling.

-By teaching your child to give back at the holidays, you can start a new family tradition while also helping your community.
+By teaching your child to give back during the holidays, you can start a new family tradition while also helping your community.
 Plus, your child will value the important and joyful role of giving, aka magic-making.
-The idea is to change it up a little, and underscore what we have to look forward to every year as magic-makers.
+The idea is to change it up a little and underscore what we have to look forward to every year as magic-makers.
 We found we eclipsed some things my girls might have overly prioritized before.
 Whatever your traditions, enjoy them.
 And, have a safe and joyful season.